tonyfromundefined/connectionify/README.md

 Assume that your API

-- using pagination based on page number.
+- using pagination based on page-number.
 - 1 page has 5 items.

 ### `/users.json?&pageNum=1`